 Abstract

 Metals supported in the forms of single atoms, clusters and particles can jointly influence the activity of supported heterogeneous catalysts.
+Nevertheless, the correlation between the photoelectronic characteristics of supported metals and their catalytic activity have not received sufficient attention.
+Furthermore, the mechanisms by which single atoms and clusters operate independently and synergistically remains poorly understood.
 In this study, we synthesized a high-performance, low-metal-loaded atomic-dispersed 0.3 wt% Ni/CdS nanorods (NR) photocatalyst, as well as 6.1 wt% Ni/CdS NR which simultaneously contains Ni single atoms and NiO clusters.
 In the photothermal catalytic conversion reaction of lactic acid, the 6.1 wt% Ni/CdS NR exhibits dual active sites and achieves high pyruvate selectivity (86.63%) and a relatively high apparent quantum yield (74.9%, λ=500 nm).
 Photoelectrochemical tests reveal that the separation efficiency of electrons and holes is not the main reason for the excellent catalytic activity.
-Density functional theory (DFT) calculations indicate that the introduction of Ni on CdS NR alters the density of S-2p orbital, which significantly enhances the hydrogen adsorption.
+Density functional theory (DFT) calculations indicate that the introduction of Ni on CdS NR alters the density of S-2p orbital, which significantly enhances the dehydrogenation activity by strengthening hydrogen adsorption.
 Combined with electron paramagnetic resonance (ESR) results show that NiO clusters enhance the adsorption and surface concentration of the reaction substrates.
 The NiO/CdS interface sites and Ni single atom sites provide activation sites for C-H and O-H bond cleavage, synergistically enhancing the catalytic activity for the lactic acid reaction.
 This work highlights the significant synergistic effects of single atoms and clusters in improving photocatalytic performance, offering new insights for the rational design of highly efficient photocatalyst.

 Introduction